Skip to main content

 Fixed, variable or split: Which home loan type is right for you?

+Understanding the different types of home loans can be confusing, especially for first home buyers.
 We’ve outlined the differences to help you determine the most suitable home loan type for you.

 What is a variable home loan?